Nyamekesse/customer-reviews-interface-react/README.md

-Review App
+# Review App
+___
-Reviews are changed whenever to click on either the next or previous buttons The random button also generates random reviews when clicked on
+Reviews changes whenever a user clicks on either the next or previous buttons.
+The random button also generates random reviews when clicked on